niksy/delegate-event-listener/README.md

 Type: `string`

 CSS selector whose ancestor is element on which event handler is attached.
+If it’s empty string, event handler will be attached to element which called `addEventListener`.

 #### listener